-- ➢ Food is exposed to doses of ionizing energy, or radiation. - Irradiation of foods inactivates (low dose)/ kills (high dose) the insects, moulds and bacteria but sometime cannot kill viruses. - > There is a common misconception that irradiated food is radioactive. - The radiation used to process foods is very different from the radioactive fallout that occurs after, for example, a nuclear accident. - In food processing, the radioactive sources are not permitted to generate gamma, electrons or x-rays of high energy to make food radioactive. - The World Health Organization (WHO), the American Dietetic Association and the Scientific Committee of the European Union support food irradiation. - Gamma rays and x-rays (from a high-energy electron beam or powerful x-rays) pass through the food just like microwaves in a microwave oven, which can be switched on or off.
+Food is exposed to doses of ionizing energy, or radiation.

+Irradiation of foods inactivates (low dose)/ kills (high dose) the insects, moulds and bacteria but sometime cannot kill viruses.

+There is a common misconception that irradiated food is radioactive.

+The radiation used to process foods is very different from the radioactive fallout that occurs after, for example, a nuclear accident.

+In food processing, the radioactive sources are not permitted to generate gamma, electrons or x-rays of high energy to make food radioactive.

+The World Health Organization (WHO), the American Dietetic Association and the Scientific Committee of the European Union support food irradiation.

+Gamma rays and x-rays (from a high-energy electron beam or powerful x-rays) pass through the food just like microwaves in a microwave oven, which can be switched on or off.

+Application of Ozone

-- > Ozone has been used commercially for the treatment of drinking water since 1906. - Increasingly employed in the food industry for sanitizing food-contact surfaces and products (fruits, vegetables, and meat) preservation. - > It is a broad-spectrum antimicrobial agent that is active against a range of food-borne pathogens. - > Ozone readily reverts to oxygen, an end-product that leaves no residue on contact surfaces. - Use of ozonated water for sanitation in food plants prevents biofilm formation, results clean runoff water. - ➢ Hence, environmental friendly.
+Ozone has been used commercially for the treatment of drinking water since 1906.

+Increasingly employed in the food industry for sanitizing food-contact surfaces and products (fruits, vegetables, and meat) preservation.

+It is a broad-spectrum antimicrobial agent that is active against a range of food-borne pathogens.

+Ozone readily reverts to oxygen, an end-product that leaves no residue on contact surfaces.

-Ozone gas is generally created on-site by a generator via an electrical charge or from oxygen.
-The gas is pumped into water, and the ozonated water is used as a rinse, mist, spray or bath.
+Use of ozonated water for sanitation in food plants prevents biofilm formation, results clean runoff water. > Hence, environmental friendly.
+Application of Ozone Ozone gas is generally created on-site by a generator via an electrical chfrom oxygen.
+The gas is pumped into water, and the ozonated water is used as a rinse, mist, st bath.